konmast3r/Up3date/Readme.md

+***Important Notice:** *As of November 2019, this repository will be no longer maintained.
+It is forked into the official and dedicated [CityJSON](https://github.com/cityjson) github repository, where it will be maintained and updated by the TU Delft's [3D geoinformation group](https://3d.bk.tudelft.nl/) and me.*

 # Blender-CityJSON-Plugin

 A Blender plugin to import 3D city models encoded in the [CityJSON](http://cityjson.org) format.
 All building attributes and faces semantics are stored and can be accesed via Blender's graphic user interface.